 |Upload speed||84.5 Mbps|

 You can unblock various streaming services with Ivacy’s free trial, including US Netflix, BBC iPlayer, Hulu, HBO Now, and Hotstar.
 There’s also p2p support available in the 1-day free trial, so if you like downloading torrents, you can take advantage of this free trial VPN and get torrenting for one day.
+Its five-year plan is available for only $1.00 per month.
 Learn more about this VPN in our Ivacy review.

 8. StrongVPN — 30-day refund with an average speed